AdobeDocs/experience-manager-64.en/help/screens/using/aem-screens-faqs.md

 #### How to troubleshoot if Screens player is unable to authenticate through publish instance with custom error handler? {#how-to-troubleshoot-if-screens-player-is-unable-to-authenticate-through-publish-instance-with-custom-error-handler}

 When AEM Screens player starts, it makes a request to ***/content/screens/svc.ping.json***, when the player gets a 404 error.
 The player initiates an authentication request to authenticate against the publish instance.
 If there is a custom error handler in publish instance, please make sure that you return the 404 status code for anonymous user on ***/content/screens/svc.ping.json***.

+### Using Assets {#using-assets}

+#### How to use videos in an AEM Screens channel larger than 2GB? {#how-to-use-videos-in-an-aem-screens-channel-larger-than-gb}

+By default, the AEM Assets Touch UI does not let you upload any assets that are larger than 2 GB because of a file size limit in an AEM Screens channel.
+However, you can overwrite this limit by going into CRXDE Lite and creating a node under the /apps directory.

+To learn in detail on how to configure a higher file size limit (for example, 30GB ) in the */apps* directory, please refer to *Configuration to upload video assets that are larger than 2 GB* in [Managing Video Assets](../../assets/using/managing-video-assets.md).